Chethana-H-C/Retail-Sales-Data-Analysis/README.md

 **2. Data Cleaning**

+• Checked for missing values in all key columns.
+• Removed null and incomplete transaction records.
+• Verified correct data types for all fields (DATE, TIME, FLOAT, etc.).
-Checked and removed rows with missing (NULL) values to maintain data quality and accuracy.
+• Ensured all transactions_id values were unique (Primary Key).Checked and removed rows with missing (NULL) values to maintain data quality and accuracy.

 ```sql
 -- Check for missing values